Frequently Asked Questions

 Yes, here’s a list of our current free and reduced admission partners:

 * SCFD Voter Days- Free admission for the residents of: Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, and Jefferson Counties – must show ID.
 2019 Dates: February 23, May 1, August 1 (Colorado Day–Free for everyone!), September 27, and November 12 (Veteran’s Day).
 On free day, please consider making a donation according to your ability.
 The Museum is much busier on free days, so also consider visiting on a regular admission day instead.
 If you have a large group or a group with special needs, we can book a tour any other day by offering free or reduced admission.
 No private or school group tours will be scheduled on free days.

-* Blue Star Museums- The Museum participates in the Blue Star Museums Program, giving active military and up to five family members free admission to the museum from Memorial Day through Labor Day.
-Thousands of museums across the US participate, visit Arts.gov for more information.
+* Blue Star Museums- The Museum participates in the Blue Star Museums Program, giving active military and up to five family members free admission to the museum from Armed Forces Day through Labor Day.

 * My Denver Card- the Molly Brown House Museum is pleased to allow children with the My Denver Card free admission to the museum with an adult paying full price admission.
-This is valid Friday-Sunday all year, along with Spring Break, Winter Break, and Summer Break.
+This is valid Friday-Sunday all year, and every day during Spring Break, Winter Break, and Summer Break.

 * Distinctive Destinations- National Trust Distinctive Destinations is a program of the National Trust for Historic Preservation featuring a group of diverse historic sites across the country that help illustrate the breadth and depth of the American story.
 National Trust members receive $2 off their admission price and 10% off merchandise in the Museum Store.